 The answer cannot be: a provider whose infrastructure processes your most sensitive intelligence under standard terms that do not recognize its competitive or fiduciary value.

-Private equity requires SOVEREIGN AI™ — intelligence they own, govern, and trust.
+Private equity requires AI CONTROL — intelligence they own, govern, and trust.
 Built on The Institutional AI Stack™ and orchestrated through OLTAIX™, where every deal signal is protected, every portfolio company AI deployment is governed, and the AI that shapes investment decisions answers to the GP — not the platforms that power it.